codebuil/pcc.barebone.builder/README.md

-# libc.source
+# my.lenguage

-script to display libc source
-bash lib.sh
+tuturial as to make you inventad lenguage